tangodata/draft.tangoandchaos/source/pages/06/06_20_countcompas.md

 ## Slowing Down

-The tango in the video above is a sample of good social tango -- but it’s only a small sample—and it's weighted toward _tango picado_.
+The tango in the video above is a sample of good social tango -- but it’s only a small sample -- and it's weighted toward _tango picado_.
 That is, it represents a way of dancing to the more rhythmic tangos of the D'Arienzo tradition.
 But tango can be danced in many different ways, and music that doesn’t have such a pronounced beat may call for a different way of dancing.
 Let's look at an example of excellent tango that isn’t built around such obvious runs of consecutive quick steps:

 /6_videos/Xxlite